 This site is offered as a way to share, discover, and celebrate oneness.
-The expressions you will find here and in the book are seeds of oneness.
+The quotations and expressions you will find here and in the book are seeds of oneness.
 When you plant them in your consciousness and nurture them in contemplation, they grow into the experience of oneness.
 We believe any person, group, problem, situation, or anything at all can be nourished in recognizing and feeling the oneness that exists between things and people we ordinarily see as separate—from ourselves or each other.

-We don’t have “answers” but we do have and are continuously growing a planet-wide wealth of declarations, poems, illustrations, and descriptions of oneness that we want to share.
+We don’t have “answers” but we do have and are continuously growing a planet-wide wealth of declarations, poems, quotes, illustrations, and descriptions of oneness that we want to share.
 We have spent over 40 years collecting and now we are expanding the collection with the help of many others.
-Perhaps you will help too.
+Perhaps you will help, too.

 We are searching for expressions on oneness of all kinds in all situations, settings, and nations.
 The ones we are sharing here are in some way mantric; they evoke the feeling or experience of oneness that the author is writing about.
 In other words, they help one feel the oneness.